ctm/eus/README.md

 |`:move_column_to_cell`|move a card from a column to an empty cell|
 |`:move_cell_to_card_column`|move a card from a cell to a column which has at least one card in it|
 |`:move_cell_to_empty_column`|move a card from a cell to a column which is empty|

+## Coda

+Sure enough, much time passed and I never did get to the point of making the software actually drive a browser.
+I did spend a little time working on card recognition in another branch.
+I also spent a little time trying to figure out how to use WASM to insert events and didn't see any way to do so (and suspect it's disallowed due to the obvious security problems it would introduce).
+I also looked briefly into what it would take to make a browser extension that would do it, but I don't recall seeing any code that would have shown me the way and I wound up getting distracted by other things.

+FWIW, I decided to turn this make this repository public in part because I'm searching for Rust programming work, even though I still don't know Rust very well.
+Although this is poor Rust code, it does reflect some aspects of my nature that may make me a useful addition to the right team.